ferrocene/ferrocene/src/inline-assembly.rst

 A :t:`register argument` shall be used within an :t:`assembly instruction`.

 :dp:`fls_uddjvkz4g899`
-A :dt:`named register argument` is a :t:`register argument` whose configuration is bound to an :t:`identifier`.
+A :t:`named register argument` is a :t:`register argument` whose configuration is bound to an :t:`identifier`.

 :dp:`fls_sqs5to20p0te`